Facilitate easy enrollment

 - Question the value of digital communication — for example, they think it won’t be useful or they prefer phone over email

 In this chapter, we’ll identify best practices for getting patients enrolled in — and on board with — patient portals.
 You can then tailor this approach to fit your practice.
-For instance, providers in small practices who have lifelong relationships with their patients can use the portal as a tool to deepen their communication.
+For instance, clinicians in small practices who have lifelong relationships with their patients can use the portal as a tool to deepen their communication.
 Large health systems might train patient greeters to become portal enrollment staff.
-One thing is certain: whether you’re a practice of 1 or 1,000, you can achieve high portal adoption.8
+One thing is certain: whether you’re a practice of 1 or 1,000, you can achieve high portal adoption.10

 1.1 Provide simple, secure portal signup